jbloomlab/multiplet_freq/README.md

 The LaTex source for the paper is in [paper.tex](paper.tex), and the compiled PDF is in [paper.pdf](paper.pdf).

-A Jupyter notebook that contains Python and R functions that perform the calculation, and that contains example calculations, is in [calcmultiplet.ipynb](calcmultiplet.ipynb).
+A Jupyter notebook that contains a Python function that perform the calculation is in [calcmultiplet.ipynb](calcmultiplet.ipynb).
+A notebook with a R function is in [calcmultiplet_R.ipynb](calcmultiplet_R.ipynb).

 You can run the notebook and compile the paper by running the script [compile.bash](compile.bash).